 Welcome to INTEGIRLS Chicago!

-Chicago Chapter of INTEGIRLS aiming to reinvent competitive problem solving for girls and non-binary students affected by [trans]misogyny.
+We are the Chicago chapter of INTEGIRLS aiming to reinvent competitive problem solving for girls and non-binary students affected by [trans]misogyny.

 Recent News + Upcoming Events